 Christchurch Response (2019) — permanent resident visa

-From 24 April 2019, people present during the terrorist attacks in Christchurch and their immediate families can apply for a special permanent resident visa.
+Between April 2019 and April 2021 people present during the terrorist attacks in Christchurch and their immediate families could apply for a special permanent resident visa.
+Applications closed in April 2021.

 Who this visa is for